-Candidates seeking to add on Special Education PK-12 certification, will be required to participate in Field Experiences related to the new grade band(s).
-The comprehensive and coordinated field experiences will be embedded into specific courses that are aligned with the grade band and will follow the PDE Field Experience Competency Domains with Stages 1, 2 and 3.
-Candidates will also be required to do a modified student teaching experience (EDL 591) for a minimum of 6 weeks for 3 academic credits.
+Candidates seeking to add on Special Education PK-12 certification must participate in Field Experiences related to the new grade band(s).
+The comprehensive and coordinated field experiences will be embedded into specific courses aligned with the grade band and will follow the PDE Field Experience Competency Domains with Stages 1, 2 and 3.
+Candidates will also be required to do a modified student teaching experience (EDL 591) for at least 6 weeks for 3 academic credits.
 All field experience and student teaching placements will be in licensed private and/or public schools.